 Not all users who require support to use a digital service have the same needs.
 You must support each user in a way that’s right for them.

-Follow these steps when a user contacts a provider for support.
+Your provider must follow these steps when a user contacts them.

-Check the user is eligible to use the digital service.
+Check the user is eligible to use the service in the first place.

-Find out what’s stopping them from completing the service independently.
-For example, if someone has internet access at home but lacks the skills or motivation to use the digital service, this could change the type of support that’s right for them.
-The support you need to provide that person may change over time as they gain skills and confidence.
+Find out what’s stopping them from completing the service online independently.
+For example, if someone has internet access at home but lacks the skills or motivation to complete their task online, this could change the type of support or awareness raising that’s right for them.
+The support they need may change over time as they gain skills and confidence.

-Talk to similar services about how they assess user needs and eligibility criteria for assisted digital support.
+Talk to teams providing similar services about how they assess user needs and eligibility criteria for assisted digital support.

 Opportunities to increase digital take-up

-The support you give must also make it more likely that users can complete the digital service independently next time.
+The support you give must also make it more likely that users can complete tasks online independently next time.
 For example, the prison visit booking service points users who say they are interested in improving their digital skills to training provided by UK Online Centres or Age UK.

-See: Encouraging people to use your digital service
+This will help encourage people to use your service online.

 Check how your support is performing